djgroen/FabFlee/doc/FabFlee.md

 For QCG-PilotJob installation, see https://github.com/vecma-project/QCG-PilotJob/blob/master/INSTALL.txt

 Note: If QCG-PJ is installed in the target remote machine, by using PJ=True, the native QCG-PilotJob will be launched for execution.
-Otherwise you require to install the QCG-PilotJob service in a VirtualEnv in the target machine, and then PJ=True option will load QCG-PJ services from VirtualEnv.
+Otherwise you require to install the QCG-PilotJob service in a virtual environment (venv) in the target machine, and then PJ=True option will load QCG-PJ services from venv.

 1. To execute EasyVVUQ for migration prediction using Pilot Job, run: